FrankZheng2022/Transfer-RL/README.md

-# Transfer-RL
+# Transfer RL across Observation Feature Spaces via Model-Based Regularization

-Transfer RL across Observation Feature Spaces via Model-Based Regularization
+This repository contains the code for DQN and SAC experiments in our paper.